CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 As the party ascends a low ridge, they lay eyes on the decaying remnants of an ancient watchtower, situated amidst the rugged hills.
 The structure's walls have crumbled away, leaving behind a rudimentary courtyard adjacent to the shattered remains of an old tower.
 A vibrant, multicolored tent is set up in the center of the courtyard, but there is no sign of its occupant.
 ```

-The camp is currently occupied by a mage who is fervently exploring the site, hoping to discover ancient arcane knowledge left behind by its creators.
+The camp is currently occupied by a runesmith who is fervently exploring the site, hoping to discover ancient arcane knowledge left behind by its creators.
 The characters have various options to access the site, either by following old trails or ascending the slope to find an opening in the encircling walls of rubble.

 There are twelve zombies concealed within the shattered shell of the former watchtower, unseen from the outside.
 However, any character with a passive Wisdom (Perception) score of 10 or higher detects a putrid scent wafting from the direction of the tower.
 When the characters approach the tower or the tent, the zombies emerge from within the structure.

-If a conflict arises, Hamun Kost, the malevolent mage, emerges from his tent and inquires, "What is the meaning of this?"
+If a conflict arises, Hamun Kost, the malevolent runesmith, emerges from his tent and inquires, "What is the meaning of this?"
 Kost is a robust figure clad in red robes, sporting pallid skin, a shaven scalp, and a black tattoo on his forehead.
 A character who successfully passes a DC 10 Intelligence (Arcana) check recognizes Kost's tattoo as a necromantic symbol.
 A successful DC 10 Intelligence (History) check confirms that the attire is typical of Thay, a far-eastern land where wizards adorn their flesh with tattoos.
 The tattoo on Kost's forehead denotes his school of magic as necromancy.

 If any character tries to initiate a dialogue with Kost, even through a greeting or by responding to his questions during combat, he momentarily halts his zombies.
 The Red Wizard is not overtly aggressive and is willing to negotiate a deal that serves both his interests and the party's.